-Inspired by the portraiture tradition, but working within the still life genre, I use objects, rather than faces or bodies, to explore the human experience.
+Inspired by the portraiture tradition, but working within the still life genre, I use objects, rather than faces or bodies, to explore the poetry of our lives.
 I call this body of work “portraits in absentia.”
-These paintings illuminate the inner essences of lives and of how they are lived, of families, of relationships.
-I paint my subjects’ cherished possessions -- or beloved garden flowers -- rather than their faces, to bring a fresh vantage point from which to consider identity.
+These paintings illuminate the inner essences of my subjects, of families, of relationships.
+I paint my subjects’ most cherished objects rather than their faces, to bring a fresh vantage point from which to consider identity.

-To me, a cherished, personal object — a pair of shoes, a beloved book, a garden flower, a golf ball, or a shirt — retains something of the essence of the person who chose them.
+To me, a beloved personal object retains something of the essence of the person who chose it.
 With the perspective of a cultural anthropologist, I view the things with which we surround ourselves as both containing and revealing the shape of our lives.

-I relish pondering the inner character of my subjects.
-They can be people I know or people who have deeply inspired me.
-I meditate first on their character and story -- are they playful, intellectual, shy, bold, serene, witty?
-I then select objects that symbolize these complex and perhaps contradictory aspects of their inner selves and work to capture it in the compositional arrangement of their intimate objects.
-Using color and shadow, I amplify these seemingly mundane things into a work of art that reveals truths about their lives and personal journeys.
+I select objects that symbolize these complex and perhaps contradictory aspects of my subjects’ inner selves and capture them in the compositional arrangement of their intimate objects.
+Using color, light and shadow, I amplify these seemingly mundane things into a work of art that reveals truths about their lives and personal journeys.

-I believe that the work of my late father Philip Barlow and my other heroes Vermeer, Fantin-LaTour, Rothko and O’Keeffe — and contemporary painters such as David Ligare and Martha Alf — inform my work profoundly and the lessons they taught me can be found as echoes in each brushstroke of my paintings.
+I believe that the work of my late father Philip Barlow and my heroes Vermeer, Thiebaud, Rothko, and O’Keeffe — as well as contemporary painters David Ligare and Martha Alf and poets Mary Oliver and John O’Donohue — inform my work profoundly and the lessons they taught me can be found as echoes in each brushstroke of my paintings.